 - The tech support that comes along with the server.
 Even with dedicated Australia based IT personnel, it is valuable to have a support team that is familiar with that server in particular.
 Technical support ranges from the bare minimum to well versed, and always available.
 Server problems can force your site, and business to a grinding halt- save yourself the trouble, and make sure that you have enough support if you encounter major problems.
 Most high quality dedicated server providers in Australia will at least offer abundant online technical support.

 - The transition.
-If you are currently using a VPS or cloud-based server, it is extremely important to make sure that your new dedicated server is capable of allowing for the transfer of information.
+If you are currently using a Australian VPS or cloud-based server in Australia, it is extremely important to make sure that your new dedicated server is capable of allowing for the transfer of information.
 A seamless transition from your current server to your new one will make your experience much more pleasant and will ensure that your customers are not hindered by complications.

 - The hardware.
 A quality dedicated server provider will offer quality hardware.
 If you have ever purchased a computer, then you know how important it is to buy a trusted, and proven model.
 The same goes with servers.
 A dedicated server is, in essence, a massive computer; it will behove you to browse through consumer reviews, and technical specifications to make sure that the hardware being offered to you has a good track record for performance and reliability.